Adityaakr/lestnet-sdk/README.md

 ## Support

-For support, please open an issue in the GitHub repository or reach out to the Lestnet team. # sdk
+For support, please open an issue in the GitHub repository or reach out to the Lestnet team.
-# lestnet-sdk